asherDn-Official/Authentication-NodeJsTest/README.md

     401: Unauthorized access
     403: Account is locked
 5. Admin Unlock User Account
   URL: PATCH /api/admin/unlock/:userId
   Description: Admins can manually unlock a locked user account.
   Headers:
   Cookie: Admin JWT token
   Response:
   200: Account unlocked successfully
   404: User not found
   403: Only accessible by admin users
-6. MongoDB Database Setup
+# 6. MongoDB Database Setup
   If you are using a local MongoDB instance, ensure MongoDB is installed and running on your system.
   Run mongod to start the MongoDB server.
   If you are using MongoDB Atlas:
   Create a cluster and get the connection string.
   Replace MONGO_URI in your .env file with your MongoDB Atlas URI.

-7. Running Tests (Optional)
+# 7. Running Tests (Optional)
 If you've written tests for your application, you can run them with:

-bash
-Copy code
     npm test

-8. Project Structure
-bash
-Copy code
-├── controllers
-│   └── authController.js
-├── middleware
-│   ├── protect.js
-│   └── rateLimit.js
-├── models
-│   └── userModel.js
-├── routes
-│   └── authRoutes.js
-├── utils
-│   └── validators.js
-├── .env
-├── .env.example
-├── .gitignore
-├── README.md
-├── package.json
-└── server.js
-9. Rate Limiting
+# 8. Rate Limiting
   The project uses express-rate-limit to prevent brute-force login attacks.
 The rate limit is set to allow a maximum of 5 login attempts per IP address every 15 minutes.

-10. Contribution
-Contributions are welcome!
-If you have suggestions or improvements, please create a pull request or open an issue to discuss changes.